AlphaApollo: A System for Deep Agentic Reasoning: Introduction

 \section{Introduction}

-Foundation models (FMs) increasingly boost diverse applications through explicit \textit{reasoning}, decomposing complex tasks into steps for more reliable decisions \citep{li2025system}.
-Yet even state-of-the-art models struggle on challenging benchmarks: as of October 2025, GPT-5 and Gemini 2.5 Pro reach only $25.3\%$ and $21.6\%$ on Humanity’s Last Exam \citep{phan2025humanity}, and $9.9\%$ and $4.9\%$ on ARC-AGI-2 \citep{chollet2025arc}, with open-source models lagging further.
-Beyond math and code, limited computational power and insufficient domain knowledge constrain their impact in domains such as biology, chemistry, and healthcare, undermining reliability for real-world scientific use.
+Foundation models (FMs) increasingly power diverse applications via explicit \textit{reasoning}, decomposing complex tasks into manageable steps.
+Yet single-model reasoning remains insufficient for frontier problems or real-world tasks.
+As of December 2025, GPT-5 achieves $25.3\%$ and Gemini 2.5 Pro $21.6\%$ on Humanity’s Last Exam \citep{phan2025humanity}, and $9.9\%$ and $4.9\%$ on ARC-AGI-2 \citep{chollet2025arc}.
+Beyond math and code, limited compute and domain knowledge restrict performance in biology, chemistry, and healthcare, undermining reliability for scientific discovery.

-The two key bottlenecks in FM reasoning are \textit{(i) model-intrinsic capacity} and \textit{(ii) test-time iteration}.
-First, prompting and post-training methods ultimately depend on the base model’s capacity, raising the question of whether observed gains reflect genuinely \textit{emergent} reasoning or improved elicitation.
-Behaviors such as self-reflection (``aha’’ moments) largely originate in pre-training and can be further elicited, whereas abilities requiring exact calculus or symbolic manipulation remain constrained by next-token prediction~\citep{yang2024number, wang2025hierarchical}.
-Second, effective test-time reasoning often traverses a large solution space with trustworthy feedback.
-Yet, current scaling strategies—parallel, sequential, or hybrid—heavily rely on the model’s own signals, which are subjective and unreliable~\citep{gao2025survey}.
-In the absence of ground-truth verification, reliably assessing solution quality at inference time remains a significant challenge.
-Moreover, extending iteration to multiple interacting models incurs additional compute and coordination overhead while often yielding little or no benefit over non-interactive single-model scaling.
+Two bottlenecks limit FM reasoning are \textit{(i) model-intrinsic capacity} to generate candidate solutions and \textit{(ii) test-time evolution} to refine them.
+First, prompting and post-training are often used to enhance model capacity, but they largely depend on the base model’s priors, making it unclear whether observed gains reflect \textit{emergent} capabilities or mere elicitation from pre-training (e.g., step-by-step reasoning and self-reflection).
+Core reasoning skills (e.g., exact calculus and symbolic manipulation) remain constrained by next-token prediction~\citep{yang2024number, wang2025hierarchical}.
+Second, without ground-truth verification, test-time evolution often relies on the model’s own judgments, which can be subjective and unreliable~\citep{gao2025survey}.
+Finally, scalable parallel evolution remains under-explored, limiting efficiency and multi-model coordination, while long-horizon evolution cannot be achieved without an effective mechanism of memory.